HostingHill/NodeHill-Template/README.md

 For more information on bundling check out [nh-bundle](https://www.npmjs.com/package/nh-bundle).

 ### Documentation
-Can be found here: [https://brickhill.gitlab.io/open-source/node-hill/](https://brickhill.gitlab.io/open-source/node-hill/index.html).
+The Documentions can be found [here](https://brickhill.gitlab.io/open-source/node-hill/index.html).

 ### Notice
 I do not own those files and i won't be probably answering for issues.
 If you have any issues, Please contact to the legit Developers of Brick Hill in Their [Discord Server](https://discord.gg/brick-hill) (13+) or use some help in [Brick-Hill Forums](https://www.brick-hill.com/forum/)